-I am a clinically active urologist, focusing on the detection and treatment of malignancies in the prostate and kidney, as well as treating general urological conditions.
-I have been practicing urology since 2007.
-I have achieved degrees in General Surgery and Urology at Danderyds Hospital, and was awarded Fellow of the European Board of Urology (FEBU) in 2015.
+Tobias Nordström is a clinically active urologist, focusing on the detection and treatment of malignancies in the prostate and kidney, as well as treating general urological conditions.
+He started practicing urology 2007 and have achieved degrees in General Surgery and Urology at Danderyds Hospital.
+He was awarded Fellow of the European Board of Urology (FEBU) in 2015.

-I defended my thesis "Predicting Prostate Cancer- on the use of biomarkers in Prostate Cancer Diagnostics" in January 2015.
-During 2015 I undertook postdoctoral studies at University of California, San Francisco under the guidance of associate professor M Cooperberg, professor J Witte and professor JC Chan.
+Tobias Nordström defended the thesis "Predicting Prostate Cancer- on the use of biomarkers in Prostate Cancer Diagnostics" in January 2015 after which he undertook international postdoctoral studies at University of California, San Francisco.

 2015- Clinical Urologist (Danderyds Hospital)